sarahsemeen09/paintApp/README.md

 else statements and the whole flow process gets complicated and too many dependencies would’ve been created.

-""For selecting shapes""
+For selecting shapes
 - A factory pattern is used to implement the select shape aspect of the project.
 - It reduces the switch statements and makes room for more shapes if we decide to add more later

-""Choosing between Draw, Select and Move""
+Choosing between Draw, Select and Move
 - Command pattern is used to create the three different modes
 - CreateShapeCommand, MoveShapeCommand and SelectShapeCommand work in collaboration with the GUI created.
 - They take their parameters ( the start and end point) from the users and implement the changes onto the paint canvas.